COLLEGE INTERNSHIPS & TRAINEESHIPS IN 2021

 Types of college internships

-Opportunities for non-students aside, there are essentially three different types of college internships available in the Netherlands: Graduate/thesis internships, traineeships and « afstudeerstage ».
+Opportunities for non-students aside, there are essentially two different types of college internships available in the Czech Republic: Graduate/thesis internships, micro-internships and traineeships.

 Are you nearing the end of your studies and looking to apply your knowledge in a practical setting?
 You can spend a semester at a company and write your thesis there.
 Thesis internships require a well-articulated thesis project which is then explored and experimented with at the company of your choice.
 Writing your thesis at a company has the added bonus of being both a professional experience and a more practical, problem-solving based approach to your final Master's or Bachelor's project.

 Looking for more flexible, short-time, paid opportunities?
 Micro-internships are short-term commitment and project-based assignments that range from 5 to 40 hours of work.
 Many of them are remote opportunities that are offered throughout the year.